-Important: Fully completed Support Service Fund applications must be received no later than July 11 to be processed before the vacation week.
-Applications received after the 11th or those that are incomplete will be processed the week after vacation.
+The Maine Breast Cancer Coalition will be closed for the holidays from December 22, 2018 through January 1, 2019.
+We will reopen on January 2.
+Fully completed 2018 Support Service Fund applications must be received by December 18 to be processed before we close for the holiday.
+Applications received after the 18th or those that are incomplete will be processed after we reopen in January.

 What kinds of services or items does the fund cover?

 The fund covers a wide range of items and services.
 It has covered mammograms and ultrasound, hospital bills, physician bills, bras and protheses, wigs, prescriptions, lymphedema therapy and compression garments, transportation costs, and temporary living expense support for people in breast cancer treatment, to list a few.